 Watch and listen to a simple explanation of the HyFlex approach.

-Suggest a topic: If you’d like to suggest a topic for an upcoming webinar, please use the “Suggest a topic” forum linked here: Suggest a topic for an upcoming HyFlex Learning Community gathering (webinar).
+Suggest a topic: If you’d like to suggest a topic for an upcoming webinar, or perhaps a different time that works better for your location, please contact us at hyflexlearning@gmail.com or use the “Suggest a topic” forum linked here: Suggest a topic for an upcoming HyFlex Learning Community gathering (webinar)

 3-Steps for Transitioning to HyFlex Workshop: Now available as a fully asynchronous experience, with open enrollment (start anytime)!